Sharpcastle33/CivEnchant/README.md

 Civ Enchant is a complete enchanting overhaul designed for civ-style Minecraft servers running Spigot 1.12.
 It was borrows from many concepts in other games, like Path of Exile and Black Desert Online which have more in-depth crafting systems than Minecraft.

 Civ Enchant introduces more than 20 new enchantments to the game.
-A full list, including their effects, can be found [here.](https://www.reddit.com/r/CivEx/comments/9w8tyb/dev_post_17_enchanting_on_first_light/)
+A full list, including their effects, can be found at https://www.reddit.com/r/CivEx/comments/9w8tyb/dev_post_17_enchanting_on_first_light/

 Civ Enchant replaces the existing enchanting system with a more in-depth system designed so that enchantment crafting is more in depth, and a higher power ceiling can be attained by dedicated players.
 It also has a lower barrier to entry, allowing players to try out the new system from the start of the game.